Samir-Kesare/OpsTree-Documentation-/Application_CI/Implementation/DSL_Pipeline_via_tf_module/Wrapper_Code/Dev_Env/Employee.md

 Domain-Specific Languages (DSLs) have proven invaluable for simplifying and automating various tasks.
 ***

-# What is DSL Pipeline?
+# What is DSL Pipeline

 A Domain-Specific Language (DSL) is a specialized programming language tailored to address specific problem domains, representation techniques, or solution methods.
 DSL Pipeline is a robust framework crafted to simplify the development, deployment, and management of such languages within software projects.
 By utilizing DSLs,